 RETROUVIUS has a philosophy to save any worthwhile material for re-use – not always obviously architectural.

-It is a fantastic quality material that has many of re-uses.
+Leather is a fantastic quality material that has many re-uses.
 Our leather is familiar, non-plastic, hard wearing, natural.
 It can be re-used in upholstery projects or as an architectural textile.

 Adam saved a large quantity of padded leather panels from the former Westminster Townhall as it converted to the London Business School.